Air Permit Options

 Wisconsin has also developed general construction permits and general operation permits for asphalt plants, rock crushing facilities and various types of printers.

 Finally, the DNR has developed a registration permit that allows small emitters to quickly register themselves for a permit in return for keeping emissions low.
 The permits contain facility-wide emission caps as well as monitoring, recordkeeping and reporting requirements.

+The Permit Options Matrix (SB-122) provides a summary of the air pollution control permit options available from the department.
 We also have an interactive Permit Primer to help you determine which environmental requirements may apply and what permits you need.